Events

 This section provides details of previous events, along with resources such as recordings, blogs, papers and further information where available.

-Launch event: Celebrating Black Minds – 29 January 2026
+Celebrating Black Minds: Opening event at the Fitzwilliam Museum - 29 January 2026

-The Fitzwilliam Museum hosted the launch of Celebrating Black Minds, a year-long programme recognising and supporting the contributions of Black scholars at Cambridge University.
+The opening event of Celebrating Black Minds, marked the launch of a year-long programme dedicated to celebrating and amplifying the intellectual, cultural and civic contributions of Black scholars at the University of Cambridge.

 Book launch & discussion: The University of Cambridge in the Age of Atlantic Slavery - 18 November 2025